 Press the tofu slices firmly with a piece of paper towel to remove the extra moisture.

-Fry in a little oil until golden brown, about 3 minutes on each side.
-You might need to do this in 2-3 batches depending on the size of your skillet.
+Heat oil in a large skillet over medium heat.
+Add the tofu slices and pan fry until golden brown, about 3 minutes on each side.
+Add more oil if needed.
+You might need to do this in two batches depending on the size of your skillet.

 Put all the fried tofu back in the skillet and pour the sauce over them.
 Let the whole thing boil.